Snapchat/KeyDB-docs/docs/commands.md

 The command can be called with four different arguments:

-    KeyDB.set_repl(KeyDB.REPL_ALL) -- Replicate to AOF and replicas.
+    KeyDB.set_repl(KeyDB.REPL_ALL) -- Replicate to the AOF and replicas.
-    KeyDB.set_repl(KeyDB.REPL_AOF) -- Replicate only to AOF.
+    KeyDB.set_repl(KeyDB.REPL_AOF) -- Replicate only to the AOF.
     KeyDB.set_repl(KeyDB.REPL_REPLICA) -- Replicate only to replicas (KeyDB >= 5)
     KeyDB.set_repl(KeyDB.REPL_SLAVE) -- Used for backward compatibility, the same as REPL_REPLICA.
     KeyDB.set_repl(KeyDB.REPL_NONE) -- Don't replicate at all.

-By default the scripting engine is always set to `REPL_ALL`.
-By calling this function the user can switch on/off AOF and or replicas propagation, and turn them back later at her/his wish.
+By default the scripting engine is set to `REPL_ALL`.
+By calling this function the user can switch the replication mode on or off at any time.

 A simple example follows: